-A secluded beach house, set apart, on the northwestern coast of The Current (a quiet settlement of about 100 people) on North Eleuthera, The Bahamas.
+A secluded seaside house, set apart, on the northwestern coast of The Current (a quiet settlement of about 100 people) on North Eleuthera, The Bahamas.
 The Current is in close proximity to world-renowned Harbour Island.

 The main house is well maintained, open, and is of a clean modern architectural design with a comfortable atmosphere.
 On one side banks of french doors open to long, screened, covered verandahs facing the sea, and on the entrance side to an enclosed garden.